wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 1.1.3 =
+* Supported: WordPress 3.5
+* Changed: the preview page not to use iframe so that "Could not locate admin.php" error would not occur.
+* Added: the ability to delete transients for category caches when the pre-fetch option is set to off.
+* Added: the unit memory usage in the unit preview page.
+* Added: the ability to remove transients when the plug-in is deactivated.

 = 1.1.2 =
 * Fixed: a bug which displayed memory usages in the footer.